RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

             |> Cmd.map PortMsg
 ```

-The Javascript code does receive an ID which it needs to include in the response, but
+The Javascript code does receive an ID which it needs to include in the
-that's it -- the rest of the book-keeping is handled by the `Porter` module.
+response, but that's it -- the rest of the book-keeping is handled by the
+`Porter` module.
+It remembers the context you provide with the request, and
+supplies it back to you when the response arrives.

 So, that looks like a promising approach, which I'm planning to try on the next
 suitable occasion.
 However, it still doesn't have all the elegance of tasks.